 Businesses can use inventory models to determine the ideal level of stocks to have on hand in order to minimize inventory costs and ensure that there is always an adequate supply of the raw materials, equipment, and finished items needed for production as well as for customer supply.

 Utilizing carrying cost, ordering cost, storage cost, and other inventory-related factors, one can determine the economic order quantity.
-Managers should buy or stock such a quantity in their total cost can be minimized.
+Managers should buy or stock such a quantity so their total cost can be minimized.

 There are many financial and accounting methods that help to reach organizational decisions.
 Ratio analysis is one of the important tools for financial decision-making.
 While capital budgeting, flexible budgeting, standard costing, cost-volume-profit analysis, etc. are some other important tools for decision-making.